Quickening

 By Deane Barker

 This is the point in a pregnancy when the mother can feel the fetus move.
-It’s used to denote the first time this happens, so it’s the quickening, meaning it’s a singular event that either has or hasn’t occured.
+It’s used to denote the first time this happens, so it’s the quickening, meaning it’s a singular event that either has or hasn’t occurred.

 Wikitionary states that an archaic definition of “quick” is “alive.”
 Before the advent of modern medicine, the first feeling of fetal movement would be the first proof for a woman that she was pregnant.